 Our Edward Bryant School Curriculum

-As a starting point, we selected high quality texts to study, ensuring that the children will hear a wide breadth of books in their time with us.
-These range from Modern Texts to Historical Classics and include authors such as Shakespeare and Dickens as well as local writers.
+As a starting point when designing our curriculum, we selected high quality texts to study, ensuring that the children will hear a wide breadth of books in their time with us.
+We instill in all children a love of reading by using Modern Texts to Historical Classics and include authors such as Shakespeare and Dickens as well as local writers.
+We make sure that children and teachers have time to read for pleasure.

 All subjects follow a planned progression through the primary school and take into consideration the children's previous experiences, as well as what they will be learning next.
 You can click on any of the links below to find out more about each subject.
 Click here to find out why our curriculum is designed the way it is.

 We enhance our curriculum by giving the children extra opportunities that they may not have chance to experience outside of school.
-As well as visits to local areas of interest, we also have close links with Chichester University.
+As well as visits to local environmental areas of interest we have also run trips to Chichester Festival Theatre, Weald and Downland Open Air Museum and Pallant House Art Gallery.
+On top of this we also have close links with Chichester University.
 We organise two residential trips, one in Year 4 and one in Year 6.
 To see what sort of fun the Year 6 children get up to when they travel down to Devon, click here.

 You can view our whole school curriculum overview here.